-Robbie is an American film released more than 40 years ago.
-During the years it has achieved a classic status as if to remind the world what US films once were before everything went mainstream Hollywood.
-The best way to describe the film is to say that it is heavily influenced by the story of Robinson Crusoe and some may even argue that Robby is it’s modern remake, with a younger cast and at more idealistic set up.
+Robbie is an American film released more than 50 years ago.
+During the years it has achieved classic status as if to remind the world what US films once were before everything went mainstream Hollywood.
+The best way to describe the film is to say that it is heavily influenced by the story of Robinson Crusoe and some may even argue that Robby is it’s modern remake, with a younger cast and a more idealistic setup.

-During a sea storm, a National Geogaphic writer and his spouse place their 9 year old son, Robby in a small lifeboat hoping to rescue him.
+During a sea storm, a National Geographic writer and his spouse place their 9-year-old son, Robby, in a small lifeboat hoping to rescue him.
 Exhausted the boy falls asleep on the boat and wakes up on the shore of a lush tropical island.
-All alone, he is trying to apply the knowledge of self-survival remembering the story of Robinson Crusoe that was read to him by his father.
+All alone, he is trying to apply the knowledge of self-survival, remembering the story of Robinson Crusoe that was read to him by his father.

-While exploring the island Robby falls into a river and not being able to swim he seems to be doomed.
-Thankfully a young native boy at about same age sees Robby and jumps bravely in the water to save him from drowning.
+While exploring the island, Robby falls into a river, and not being able to swim he seems to be doomed.
+Thankfully a young native boy about the same age sees Robby and jumps bravely into the water to save him from drowning.
 The boys become friends and spend many idyllic days and adventures on the Island both happy that they have escaped the horrible loneliness.

 It should be said that the time frame by which this was written made the movie have a deeper meaning than viewed today.
 It was released in 1968 when America was in the final throws of Racial division.
-This movie featuring Ryp Siani as Friday a boy of African decent and Warren Raum as Robby, with his bleached platinum blond hair showed how children are raised color blind and innocent.
-It demonstrated that survival depended on tolerance and understanding while embracing differences and casting off of society’s prudish and false beliefs.
-The contrast of black and white between the boys was a subtle reference to the troubles of society.
+This movie featuring Ryp Siani as Friday a boy of African descent and Warren Raum as Robby, with his bleached platinum blond hair, showed how children are raised color blind and innocent.
+It demonstrated that survival depended on tolerance and understanding while embracing differences and casting off society’s prudish and false beliefs.
+The contrast of black and white between the boys was a subtle reference to society’s troubles.

-Well society learned most of the lessons anyways.
-I’s not likely you will find this one at your local video store but it is available at www.cvmc.net
+Well, society learned most of the lessons anyways.
+It’s not likely you will find this one at your local video store, but it is available at www.cvmc.net

-While the camera work was awesome (And I’m sure difficult) and the tropical location supreme, the acting though good, was not exceptional.
-Working with children is difficult enough when making a movie, but when the entire film rests on the acting of two and the dialog of only one.
+While the camera work was excellent (And I’m sure tricky) and the tropical location supreme, the acting though good, was not exceptional.
+Working with children is difficult enough when making a movie, but the entire film rests on the acting of two and the dialog of only one.
 I think it should have been a little stronger.
 There were periods where eye to camera avoidance was obvious and dialog seemed to run a little long and insincere.
-However when I remember the boy carrying the story was all of ten years old then I have to think he did a great job.
-But the film overall was good in it’s message and the interaction between the boys was wholesome and delightful.
+However, when I remember the boy carrying the story was all of ten years old, I think he did a great job.
+But the film overall was good in its message, and the interaction between the boys was wholesome and delightful.
 Much of the film occurs after Robby sheds his need for clothing so if you are a prude, you will not be happy with the naturalist atmosphere of the movie.

 I’ll bet there are some great stories to be told about the difficulty of the shoot.